Clicky

 Computer Science is a multifaceted track that can be a gateway to some of the most in-demand careers out there.
 There are many focal points you can hone in on for this educational path.
 They include app development, database management, algorithm analysis, web development, and even software development.
 Students in these programs learn programming languages and operating systems.
 With a certificate or associate degree, you can get an IT job and provide technical support.

 Computer programmers learn to write code, while software developers tell computer programmers what to build.
-There are many flexible ways to engage in this academic track, with a lot of online options for coursework.
-It is clear that this is a field that is not going anywhere, and also it is one that can allow felons to work for themselves or find a company that is not interested in disqualifying someone with a past.
+There are many flexible ways to engage in this academic track, with many online options for coursework.
+It is clear that this field is not going anywhere, and it can also allow felons to work for themselves or find a company that is not interested in disqualifying someone with a past.

 • Jobs Available: Computer Programmer, Information Technology (IT) Specialist